bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

 .. csv-table::
-   :header: "Element", ""Description", "Type", "Cardinality"
+   :header: "Element", "Description", "Type", "Cardinality"
    :widths: 25, 50, 50, 100

    "operation", "The basic operation(s) performed by this software function (EDAM Operation).", "Ontology concept (restriction)", "1 or more"